mitkox/AzureTerraformWorkshop/challenges/00-gettingstarted/README.md

 - Verify `terraform` installation
 - Create a folder structure to complete challenges

-> Note: If you would rather complete the challenges from you local worskstation, detailed instructions can be found [here](local.md).
+> **Note:** If you would rather complete the challenges from you local worskstation and install terraform, detailed instructions can be found [here](local.md).

 ## How to

 ### Login to the Azure Portal

 Navigate to [https://portal.azure.com](https://portal.azure.com) and login with your Azure Credentials.

-This workshop will require that you have access to an Azure Subscription with at least Contributor rights to create resources.
-If you do not currently have access you can create a trial account by going to [https://azure.microsoft.com/en-us/free](https://azure.microsoft.com/en-us/free) and registering for a 3-month trail.

-Signing up for a trial requires:

-- A unique Microsoft Live Account that has not registered for a trial for in the past
-- A Credit Card, used to verify identity and will not be charged unless you opt-in after the trial is over

-> If you are having issues with this access, please alert the instructor ASAP as this will prevent you from completing the challenges.

 ### Open the Cloud Shell